ilg-physics-ucsb/physics6-manual/6AL/ForceMotionEnergyTransformation/ForceMotionEnergyTransformation.md

 ####

 :::Exercise
-Now we will keep the mass of the glider (without the reflector) constant, and we will take four runs, each with the track at a different angle.
-We will do this for two different glider masses.
+In this exercise we want to explore how the acceleration $$a$$ of the glider relates to the force $$F$$ exerted on it.
+Thus, we will keep the mass of the glider (without the reflector) constant, and we will take four runs, each with the track at a different angle.
 As we did before, we will measure the force on the cart before each run.

 For each set of four runs, the heights b will be, in order, AVOCADO, AVOCADO, AVOCADO, and AVOCADO.

-For the first run, the glider mass will be AVOCADO, and for the second it will be AVOCADO.
+The glider mass will be AVOCADO.

-1. As before, make a table for each masses' data, like the ones below, and record the heights and masses given above.
+1. As before, make a table like the one below, and record the heights and mass given above.
+Derive the acceleration from the kinematics equation.
 :::Figure:Table
 | Mass $m_i$|"
 | --------  | --------      | --------     | --------      | --------   |